bryanwweber/orbital-mechanics-notes/the-n-body-problem/circular-restricted-three-body-problem.md

 where $x^* = x/r_{12}$, and similar for $y^*$ and $z^*$.

-The natural unit of time in this problem is the period of the circular orbit, Eq. {eq}`eq:circular-orbit-period-cr3bp`.
+The natural unit of time in this problem is the period of the circular orbit, @eq:circular-orbit-period-cr3bp.
 We will ignore the constant factor of $2\pi$ because it doesn't change the dimensions available in the equation.
 Therefore, the characteristic time is:

 :::{math}
 :label: eq:characteristic-time-cr3bp
 t_C = \sqrt{\frac{r_{12}^3}{\mu}}
 :::

-To make Eq. {eq}`eq:five-term-acceleration-cr3bp` non-dimensional, we need to multiply both sides of the equation by $t_C^2/r_{12}$.
-For the left side of Eq. {eq}`eq:five-term-acceleration-cr3bp`, this makes:
+To make @eq:five-term-acceleration-cr3bp non-dimensional, we need to multiply both sides of the equation by $t_C^2/r_{12}$.
+For the left side of @eq:five-term-acceleration-cr3bp, this makes:

 :::{math}
 :label: eq:non-dimensional-acceleration-cr3bp
 \ddot{\vector{\rho}} = \frac{d^2\vector{r}}{dt^2}\frac{t_C^2}{r_{12}} = \frac{d^2\vector{\rho}}{d\tau^2}
 :::

 where $\tau = t/t_C$.
-Making the terms on the right hand side of Eq. {eq}`eq:five-term-acceleration-cr3bp` non-dimensional is also the result of multiplying by $t_C^2/r_{12}$.
+Making the terms on the right hand side of @eq:five-term-acceleration-cr3bp non-dimensional is also the result of multiplying by $t_C^2/r_{12}$.
 Note that the dimensions of $\varOmega$ are $t^{-1}$:

 :::{math}
 :label: eq:non-dim-five-term-accel-cr3bp
 \ddot{\vector{\rho}} = \left(\ddot{x}^* - 2\dot{y}^* - x^*\right)\uvec{\imath} + \left(\ddot{y}^* + 2\dot{x}^* - y^*\right)\uvec{\jmath} + \ddot{z}^*\uvec{k}
 :::

-Now we have the non-dimensional inertial acceleration, we need to make Eq. {eq}`eq:vector-eom-cr3bp`, the equation of motion, non-dimensional.
+Now we have the non-dimensional inertial acceleration, we need to make @eq:vector-eom-cr3bp, the equation of motion, non-dimensional.
 After a bunch of algebra, not shown here, we end up with:

 :::{math}
 :label: eq:non-dim-vector-eom-cr3bp